 Philosophy of Educating Children:

-I would like to focus on Maslow’s Hierarchy in reference to the Curriculum development process of the day care environment for early childhood.
+My educational beliefs are influenced by Maslow’s Hierarchy in reference to the Curriculum development process of the day care environment for early childhood.
 We can consider using his theory to enhance the motivation of children in the classroom.
 Children seek the physiological needs from birth.
 We provide them the basic need throughout the day which includes food, water, sleep, and homeostasis.
 As we venture to the next level, the curriculum should incorporate security or safety that your families and their children will have resourceful place to obtain a safe haven to be left in the care of others.
 The curriculum integrates for children a relationship between adult- child, child-child, teacher-families, and even staff- staff.
 The environment should be a friendly, nurturing, protective, and productive.

 We should give each child a positive feedback to promote self-esteem.
 Children obtain confidence when the curriculum gives them the desire to achieve.
 The child will learn to strive to exhibit respect for others and learn receive respect by others.
 Maslow’s Hierarchy of needs allows us to evaluate our existence that eventually will yield to the essence of our curriculum.
 Self –actualization- “ the desire to become more and more what one is, to become everything that one is capable of becoming” (Maslow, The Right to be Human, A Biography of Abraham Maslow Edward Hoffman McGraw- Hill.
 1988).I believe that this quote represents a part of what curriculum should be about.
 Also, from Lev Vygotsky (zone of proximal development and scaffolding), Erik Erikson (stages of psychosocial development), Jean Piaget (purposeful play), and John Dewey (the physical environment, materials, families and community cultures affect children’s learning); we utilizes these building blocks as the foundation of early childhood.
 I believe that all theorist assist teachers to develop their students with interaction, social competence, creates a rich environment for learning and fosters a strong home-school connection.